thiagopivatto/QA_Automation_Thiago/readme.md

-## QA Automation Assessment - Thiago Pivatto - Ontop
+## QA Automation - Thiago Pivatto

-This is a QA automation project for assessing web pages using Selenium, developed by Thiago Pivatto for Ontop.
+This is a QA automation project for assessing web pages using Selenium, developed by Thiago Pivatto.

 ### Prerequisites